MonashSmartStructures/ospgrillage/paper/paper.md

 # Acknowledgements

 The authors would like to thank all contributors of `ospgrillage`.
-In particular, the authors would like to thank Dr Mayer Melhem for his contributions to testing the package and producing illustrations for the documentation, including the `ospgrillage` logo.
+In particular, the authors would like to thank Dr. Mayer Melhem for his contributions to testing the package and producing illustrations for the documentation, including the `ospgrillage` logo.

 # References